missingusername/cds-vis-git/assignments/assignment3/README.md

-# CDS Visual Analytics Assignment #3: Simple Image Search Algorithm (+KNN)
+# CDS Visual Analytics Assignment #3: CNN Transfer Learning With VGG16

 ## What is this?
-This assignment features a script that uses transfer learning to train a VGG16 model to classify images of different document types, using the `Tobacco3482` dataset.
+This assignment features a script that uses transfer learning to train a VGG16 CNN (Convolutional Neural Network) to classify images of different document types, using the `Tobacco3482` dataset.
 The script also uses data augmentation to augment validation data "on the fly".
 This results in a classification report and a plot of the the loss & accuracy curves from the training process.

 ## Setup
 1. Make sure to have python and Git Bash installed!